Administration API

 # Authentication

-To use Modyo API, it is required to authenticate the user who will be invoking the different services.
+To use the Modyo API, it is first necessary to authenticate a specific user who will make the invocation to the different services.

 Modyo provides 2 possible authentication methods to invoke the API: